Skip to main content

 This year’s theme: Provide.
 Protect.
 Prevent.

-Minneapolis, Minn.---October 31, 2016—Corporate Compliance and Ethics Week will be celebrated November 6 – 12, 2016, using this year’s theme “Provide.
+MINNEAPOLIS.---October 31, 2016—Corporate Compliance and Ethics Week will be celebrated November 6 – 12, 2016, using this year’s theme “Provide.
 Protect.
 Prevent.,” the Society of Corporate Compliance and Ethics (SCCE) and the Health Care Compliance Association (HCCA) announced today.

 This designated week provides companies, large and small, inside the U.S. and across the globe, with the opportunity to renew and energize workforce awareness of the organization’s corporate compliance and ethics program.
 They may use this week to underscore the important role each employee plays in compliance and ethics.
 Many companies develop a variety of events to engage employees and educate them about compliance and ethics issues that they may encounter, roll out new components of the compliance program, or deepen awareness among fellow workers.